mintyfrankie/brilliant-CV-Submodule/metadata-demo.typ

 #let profilePhoto = "../src/avatar.png" // Leave blank if profil photo is not needed

-#let varLanguage = "zh" // INFO: value must matches folder suffix; i.e "zh" -> "./modules_zh"
+#let varLanguage = "" // INFO: value must matches folder suffix; i.e "zh" -> "./modules_zh"

 #let varEntrySocietyFirst = false // Decide if you want to put your company in bold or your position in bold